DataDog/documentation/content/en/synthetics/browser_test.md

 2. Enter the Start URL.
 This is the URL from which your browser test starts the scenario.
 3. Define Tags with the `<KEY>:<VALUE>` format to filter on a `<VALUE>` for a given `<KEY>` in the Synthetics page.
 4. Define on which device to run your check.
 Available devices are: `Laptop Large`, `Tablet`, and `Mobile Small`.
-5. Pick-up locations to run the test from.
+5. Pick the locations to run the test from.
 Many AWS locations from around the world are available, the full list can be retrieved [through Datadog API][1].
 6. Choose a Check frequency between "1 run per 5 minute interval" to "1 run per week":

     {{< img src="synthetics/browser_test/check_frequency.png" alt="Check frequency" responsive="true" style="width:80%;">}}